AliaksandrTsimokhau/tf-aws-lab/README.md

 Refine your configuration :

-- Use data source to request the following resources: vpc_id, private subnet id, public subnet id, security group id, ssh key name, iam instance profile name, s3 bucket name.
+- Use data source to request the following resources: vpc_id, public subnet id, security group id, ssh key name, iam instance profile name, s3 bucket name.

 Hint: These data sources should replace remote state outputs therefore you can delete `data "terraform_remote_state" "base"` resource from current state and the `outputs.tf` file from the `base` configuration. **Don't forget to replace references with a new data sources.**
 Hint: run `terraform refresh` command under `base` configuration to reflect changes.